ben-houghton-zz/computervisionfunction/readme.md

 ﻿# Image Analysis Function Using Azure Cognitive Services - C<span>#</span>

-This [Azure Function](https://docs.microsoft.com/en-us/azure/azure-functions/functions-overview) will process images uploaded to an Azure Storage Blob container using the [Azure Cognitive Services Computer Vision](https://www.microsoft.com/cognitive-services/en-us/computer-vision-api)
+This [Azure Function](https://docs.microsoft.com/en-us/azure/azure-functions/functions-overview) will process images uploaded to an Azure Storage Blob container using the
+[Azure Cognitive Services Computer Vision](https://www.microsoft.com/cognitive-services/en-us/computer-vision-api).
+The Computer Vision API provides state-of-the-art algorithms to process images and return information.
+For example, it can be used to determine if an image contains mature content, or it can be used to find all the faces in an image.
+It also has other features like estimating dominant and accent colors, categorizing the content of images, and describing an image with complete
+English sentences.
+Additionally, it can also intelligently generate images thumbnails for displaying large images effectively.
 ## How it works

 When the an image is uploaded to the Azure Storage Account blob container (You can use [Azure Storage Explorer](http://storageexplorer.com/) for this) a `BlobTrigger` event is generated and the ImageAnalysisBlobTrigger puts the blob URL on an Azure Storage Queue.